mosip/documentation/docs/release/1.2.0/security-test-report.md

 # Overview
-This security testing report contains all the security bugs that were found in the various mosip modules .This is a combination of both web-application related security and API related security testing.
+This report contains all the security bugs that were identified in various MOSIP modules.
+This is a combination of both web application and API related security testing scenarios.

 # Timeline
-This report is presented for the 1.2.0 release also called the LTS release.
+This report is prepared based on the security testing performed on the 1.2.0 version of MOSIP.

 # Setup detail
-For testing the modules we have used state of the art Security testing tools such as Burpsuite Professional, wasp ZED attack proxy, wireguard and many other linux tools.
+For testing the modules we have used state of the art security testing tools such as Burpsuite Professional, owasp ZED attack proxy, wireguard and other Linux tools.

 # Web application details
-In MOSIP we have three modules that function partially as web-applications namely Preregistration, Administration and Partner-management-Portal.
+In MOSIP we have three modules that have web-based UI interfaces.
+These modules are Preregistration, Administration and Partner-management-Portal.
 All three have been tested thoroughly.

 # API Details
-We have a few other modules that are not directly user interfaced and use APIs for internal function . https://mosip.github.io/documentation/1.2.0/1.2.0.html
+All other modules in MOSIP do not have any web-based interface and these modules communicate with each other using APIs.
+The details of the APIs in MOSIP 1.2.0 are available [here](https://mosip.github.io/documentation/1.2.0/1.2.0.html).

-# Summary of the findings by Severity
+# Summary of the findings by severity

 **Web Security Vulnerability Snapshot**